1. ESSENTIAL (FAMILIAL) TREMOR

 No abnormal findings other than tremor.

 The cause of essential tremor is uncertain, but it is sometimes inherited in an autosomal dominant manner.
-Responsible genes have been identified at 3q13, 2p22-p25, and 6p23.
+Various responsible genes have been identified.

 The tremor typically becomes more conspicuous with time.
 Occasionally, it interferes with manual skills and leads to impairment of handwriting.
 Speech may also be affected if the laryngeal muscles are involved.